OffchainLabs/community-helm-charts/charts/nitro/README.md

 `init.latest-base` | string                                                                                base url used when searching for the latest | `https://snapshot.arbitrum.foundation/`
 `init.prune` | string                                                                                      pruning for a given use: "full" for full nodes serving RPC requests, or "validator" for validators | None
 `init.prune-bloom-size` | uint                                                                             the amount of memory in megabytes to use for the pruning bloom filter (higher values prune better) | `2048`
-`init.prune-threads` | int                                                                                 the number of threads to use when pruning | `10`
+`init.prune-parallel-storage-traversal` | if true: use parallel pruning per account | None `init.prune-threads` | int                                                                                 the number of threads to use when pruning | `10`
 `init.prune-trie-clean-cache` | int                                                                        amount of memory in megabytes to cache unchanged state trie nodes with when traversing state database during pruning | `600`
 `init.rebuild-local-wasm` | string                                                                         rebuild local wasm database on boot if needed (otherwise-will be done lazily).
 Three modes are supported  "auto"- (enabled by default) if any previous rebuilding attempt was successful then rebuilding is disabled else continues to rebuild, "force"- force rebuilding which would commence rebuilding despite the status of previous attempts, "false"- do not rebuild on startup (default "auto") | None